Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 #### Breachsearch Hot
 6 vCPU/6GB RAM/250GB Disk
 Need somewhere to hold the data.
-While i don't have a Hot-Warm architecture for the Breachsearch cluster, it still acts as a hot node in regards to shard count.
+While I don't have a Hot-Warm architecture for the Breachsearch cluster, it still acts as a hot node in regards to shard count.
 The data is also not indexed depending on the timestamp, but more like a straight database where you make searches on all data at the same time, hence these have a bit more resources then the SIEM cluster.

 #### Breachsearch Kibana
 4 vCPU/4GB RAM/32GB Disk